 YOUR HUMBLE AUTHOR has a different version of Father’s Day than many of you.
 My father left before I was born, and I have never met him.
 I was raised by a single mother, one of the hardest working and most under-appreciated jobs in the world today.
 My mom, Daneen Burgan, loved theme parks more than anyone I know.
 While we couldn’t afford annual Disney World trips growing up, we certainly went to as many as we could, and my mom would always get the latest copy of The Unofficial Guide whether we had a trip planned or not.
 Thinking about trips to Florida always made a cold winter night in New Hampshire easier to suffer through.
 Thanks to my mom, along with my grandmother (a walking Saint if there ever was one), when EPCOT Center opened I was able to ride the fabled Horizons and get to experience Journey Into Imagination when it was actually good.
 To this day I can still sing songs from Kitchen Kaberet.
 We were there when Disney-MGM opened, when Animal Kingdom opened, and they even managed to slip in trips to SeaWorld, Busch Gardens, and Universal.
 At the time, I never truly appreciated how hard these two women worked to provide me with a childhood of unforgettable memories.

 After I moved to Florida, my mother and grandmother made even more trips down south to the Orlando parks.
 I always told them they were crazy, and they should go to more places around the world like Aruba or Hawaii, but looking back I think they came down so much to see me.
 They also became big fans of cruising, and tried for years to get me to go on a cruise with them.
 I always declined, saying that I didn’t understand why anyone would want to spend a whole week on a boat.
 They raved about the Disney Cruise Line and Castaway Cay, but I wouldn’t budge.
 In 2011, my mom couldn’t have been more excited to see the Wizarding World of Harry Potter.
 We spent a day at Universal and she was in awe of Hogsmeade Village and Hogwarts Castle, but believe it or not it was Popeye’s Bilge Rat Barges that she loved the most.
-Here she was, 95 pounds soaking wet, with a smile on her face a mile wide wanting to ride again and again.
-This was the first time where I was actually the one showing her around the theme parks, switching the roles we had played our whole lives.
+Here she was, 95 pounds soaking wet, with a smile on her face a mile wide wanting to ride it again and again and again.
+This was also the first time where I was actually the one showing her around the theme parks, switching the roles we had played our whole lives.